Using a pregnancy test in the comfort of your home is not rocket science. Pregnancy tests are easy to use, even for first-timers.

 Many people will agree that pink pregnancy tests are better when it comes to pink dye vs blue dye pregnancy tests.
 This is due to the fact that women often receive false-positive results on blue dye tests due to the evap lines.

 What’s a blue dye evaporation line?
 It’s a colourless and almost faint line that may give you a false reading.
 It can convince you that you have a positive pregnancy test result when you are actually negative.
 Pink dye pregnancy tests are less prone to false readings due to the evaporation line.
+Why not check out our article, Do Evaporation Lines Disappear?

 No matter the colour of the pregnancy test you buy, you will need to determine the kits’ sensitivity levels to hCG.
 This information is usually written on their boxes or on the information leaflet inside.
 The higher it is, the earlier you can get an accurate result from the test.